 This means each wheel can move freely up and down greatly reducing the amount of energy the road shock is sending up through not only your trailer but your tow vehicle as well.

 Another major difference is that conventional leaf springs only allow about 2″ of suspension travel, meaning you only have 2″ of cushion before the house part of your RV starts to move.
 That’s not that much, which means a lot of jostling goes on inside your rig.

 With MORryde’s IS, you get 5″ of travel which more than doubles that of conventional leaf spring suspension.
 This means there is much more cushion and quite a bit more road shock absorbed by the suspension system.

-This system comes in a couple different configurations based on the GVWR of your trailer.
+This system comes in a couple of different configurations based on the GVWR of your trailer.
 They have systems ranging from 7k – 10k GAWR axles.
-It’s a good idea to get your trailer weighed before heading in to MORryde so they can dial in a system that is perfect for your trailer.
+It’s a good idea to get your trailer weighed before heading into MORryde so they can dial in a system that is perfect for your trailer.

 If possible, have your trailer weighed at a place that can weigh each tire individually because some trailers can be significantly heavier on one side compared to another.
 If this is the case, MORryde can install a system that supports extra weight on one side.